Betacam: Betacam SP

-Betacam SP is able to achieve its namesake "Superior Performance" over Betacam in the fact that it uses metal-formulated tape as opposed to Betacam's ferric oxide tape.
-Sony designed Betacam SP to be partially forward compatible with standard Betacam, with the capability that Betacam SP tapes recorded on Betacam SP decks can be played in oxide-era Betacam VTRs (such as the BVW-15 and BVW-40 mentioned earlier), but for playback only.
+Betacam SP is able to achieve its namesake Superior Performance over Betacam due to the fact that it uses metal-formulated tape as opposed to Betacam's ferric oxide tape.
+Sony designed Betacam SP to be partially forward compatible with standard Betacam; Betacam SP tapes recorded on Betacam SP decks can be played (but not recorded) in oxide-era Betacam VTRs (such as the BVW-15 and BVW-40 mentioned earlier).
 Betacam SP-branded tapes cannot be used for recording in consumer Betamax VCRs like oxide Betacam tapes, due to Betacam SP's metal-formulation tape causing the video heads in a Betamax deck to wear prematurely, which are made of a softer material than the heads in a standard Betacam deck.
 However, Betacam SP tapes can be used without a problem in ED Beta VCRs, since the ED Beta format uses metal-formulated tape as well.